-During the first quarter of 2012, we produced revenue of \$6.9 billion and operating income of \$1.0 billion, reflecting an operating margin of approximately 15%.
-Revenue increased \$1.6 billion, or 30%, from the first quarter of 2011, while operating income increased \$209 million, or 26%.
-These results were due mainly to higher drilling activity and pricing improvements in North America, as well as increased activity in all our international regions, compared to the first quarter of 2011.
-The first quarter of 2012 results included a \$300 million, pre-tax, loss contingency for the Macondo well incident.
-The first quarter of 2011 results were negatively impacted by a \$59 million, pre-tax, charge in Libya, primarily related to reserves for certain assets.
+During the first nine months of 2012, we produced revenue of \$21.2 billion and operating income of \$3.2 billion, reflecting an operating margin of approximately 15%.
+Revenue increased \$3.4 billion, or 19%, from the first nine months of 2011, while operating income decreased \$129 million, or 4%.
+The increase in revenue was attributable to higher drilling activity in the oil and liquids-rich basins in North America, as well as increased activity in all our international regions, compared to the first nine months of 2011.
+The decrease in operating income in the first nine months of 2012 was primarily attributable to escalating costs associated with guar gum, a blending additive used in our hydraulic fracturing processes, decreasing activity in natural gas basins, and pricing pressure in certain basins in North America due to an over-supply of hydraulic fracturing equipment.
+The first nine months of 2012 results were negatively impacted by a \$300 million, pre-tax, loss contingency for the Macondo well incident included in Corporate and other expense along with a \$48 million, pre-tax, charge related to an earn-out adjustment due to significantly better than expected performance of a past acquisition which is reflected in our North America and Latin America Completion and Production segment results, partially offset by a \$20 million, pre-tax, gain recorded in Corporate and other expense related to the settlement of a patent infringement lawsuit.
+The first nine months of 2011 results were negatively impacted by a \$25 million, pre-tax, impairment charge on an asset held for sale in our Europe/Africa/CIS region, an \$11 million, pre-tax, charge for employee separation costs in the Eastern Hemisphere and a \$59 million, pre-tax, charge in Libya, primarily related to reserves for certain assets.